tfitzpatrick0/OSproject4-FileSystem/README.md

-# Project 04: Simple File System
+# Simple File System Project

 This is [Project 04] of [CSE.30341.FA21] - Operating Systems